tundish/theatre_of_spud/tos/dlg/act0/foyer.rst

 .. condition:: PLAYER.tally[foyer] 1

 The Foyer is carpeted grey and gloomy.
-Further on is a bar area.

 The Box Office and Cloakroom are in darkness.

 There are doors to a corridor on the left.

+Further on is the bar area.

 .. property:: EDWARD.state tos.mixins.types.Mode.default